 - Increased productivity.
 Automation, analytics and machine-learning algorithms have taken much of the step-by-step work out of the hands of human operators.
 That means quicker, more efficient production around the clock, with human operators primarily monitoring and maintaining systems.

 - Increased revenue and profitability.
-The promise of return on upfront technology investments is enticing.
 Industry 4.0 not only creates a more efficient and higher quality production process, but it enables things like predictive and preventive maintenance and upgrades, which results in lower downtime and less capital expenditure over time.

 - Manufacturing process optimization.
 With more connectivity, shared data and better analytics, closer collaboration along the entire supply chain becomes possible, which could lead to increased efficiency, optimization and innovation in the long run across the manufacturing industry.